biancashiromoto/react-timer-v2/README.md

 ## 🧪 Test coverage

 In the `src` directory, run the command `npm run coverage` to check the test coverage.
-It's still in progress... 😅

 > 💬 If you have any suggestions or feedback, I would be happy to receive them through [LinkedIn](https://www.linkedin.com/in/bshiromoto/)!